 - 1 tsp turmeric

 - 5 ounces fresh baby spinach, rinsed and drained well

 - cilantro, chopped

 Serve the chana dal over basmati rice (white or brown).
-Top with a dollop of Greek yogurt, and sprinkle with chopped cilantro.
+Top with a dollop of Greek yogurt (optional, not vegan), and sprinkle with chopped cilantro.

 I usually start dal and beans dry and unsoaked.
 I'm pretty happy with the results.
 If you substitute a different pulse, adjust cooking time.

 Key to good Indian food is good spices.
 Make sure they're still fragrant!

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.